TMiclot/MICLOT/User_Guide/Manual.md

 ## Usage

-This part provide information about the classes and methods available in MICLOT and how to use them.
+This section provides detailed information about the classes and methods available in MICLOT, along with guidance on how to utilize them effectively.

-To start exploring the software, you can take also look at the [tutorials](../Tutorial/Tutorials.md).
+For a practical introduction to the software, you can also refer to the [tutorials](../Tutorial/Tutorials.md), which offer a hands-on exploration of MICLOT's capabilities.

 - [Installation guide](__installation.md)
 - [Prepare a structure](__usage_prepare_structure.md)